Julia Roberts attends special performance of 'Pretty Woman: The Musical' honoring director Garry Marshall

 Thursday night’s show honored Marshall, who died in July 2016.
 Roberts walked the red carpet alongside his widow Barbara Marshall.
 The original Pretty Woman wore an orange Laverne & Shirley T-shirt, a nod to the 1976 sitcom Marshall created.

-According to PEOPLE, Roberts received a warm welcome once inside the theater, where fellow Pretty Woman castmate Lloyd T. Williams, who played the hotel bellhop, also sat in the crowd.
+According to PEOPLE, Roberts received a warm welcome once inside the theater, where fellow Pretty Woman castmate Patrick Richwood, who played the hotel bellhop, also sat in the crowd.

 Marshall was heavily involved in adapting his classic film for the stage up until his death.
 Producer Paula Wagner spoke after the performance, saying Marshall and screenwriter J.F.
 Lawton composed the musical’s book.